Abdulelah Al-Shammeri

-Abdulelah Al-Shammeri (عبدالإله الشمري, born 24 January 1999) is a Saudi Arabian professional footballer who plays as an attacking midfielder or winger for Saudi Pro League club Damac on loan from Al-Shabab.
+Abdulelah Al-Shammeri (عبدالإله الشمري, born 24 January 1999) is a Saudi Arabian professional footballer who plays as an attacking midfielder or winger for Saudi Pro League club Al-Najma.

 He is the younger brother of Abdulmalek Al-Shammeri.

 Career

 Al-Shammeri started his career at Al-Shabab and was first called up to the first team during the 2018–19 season.
 On 30 June 2019, Al-Shammeri was chosen in the Saudi program to develop football talents established by General Sports Authority in Saudi Arabia.
 On 13 October 2020, Al-Shammeri joined Al-Tai on loan for the 2020–21 season.
 He scored four times in 33 appearances as Al-Tai earned promotion to the Pro League.
 He returned to Al-Shabab following the conclusion of his loan and signed a three-year deal with the club on 21 July 2021.
 He made his debut for Al-Shabab on 12 August 2021 in the 2–1 defeat away to Abha.
 On 15 August 2021, Al-Shammeri joined Al-Hazem on loan.
 On 4 August 2022, Al-Shammeri joined Damac on a season-long loan.
+On 7 September 2023, Al-Shammeri joined Abha on a two-year deal.
+On 19 August 2025, Al-Shammeri joined Al-Najma on a free transfer.